FoliageOwO/EasyLib/README.md

 ResolverUtil<Animal> ru = new ResolverUtil();
-// `packagePath` in the parameters means `the package path of your plugin`, such as below List<Class<? extends Animal>> classList = ru.getClassesBySuperclass("ml.windleaf.test");
+// `packagePath` in the parameters means `the package path of your plugin`, such as below
+// this list will contains the class `Cat` List<Class<? extends Animal>> classList = ru.getClassesBySuperclass("ml.windleaf.test");
 // you can use for loop to get new instance for (Class<? extends Animal> cls : classList) {